Skip to main content

 (d)

-If the canoe is sailing with the rising sun on the port side (left) and the navigator measures the angle between the direction of the canoe and the sun as being 90, what is the heading of the canoe?
+If the canoe is sailing with the rising sun on the port side (the left side of the canoe when facing forward), and the navigator measures the angle between the direction of the canoe and the sun as 90, what is the heading of the canoe?
+Recall that heading is the angle measured clockwise from North.

 Answer.